 The lower than average schools score may be influenced by below-average education levels, subpar reading and math scores and the lack of access to local elementary and high schools.

-Whether you’re moving to a new area to be closer to family, friends or for a new job, living in Harlem could be a positive experience compared to other cities in Georgia if you know where to look.
+Whether you’re moving to a new city to be closer to family, friends or for a new job, living in Harlem could be a positive experience compared to other cities in Georgia if you know where to look.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-Finding the best places to live in Harlem and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, cost of living, housing and other important metrics.
+The best areas in Harlem and in surrounding cities are easier to find when you are able to make informed decisions.
+Using data from amenities, commute, employment, you will see a detailed breakdown of the most important information as well as comparisons to the Georgia and national averages.

 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
 But before even considering if those options are attainable, we'll need to know if the real estate in Harlem is actually affordable.
-Median real estate prices in Harlem come in at $155,300, which is 1.9% higher than the Georgia average.
+Median real estate prices in Harlem come in at $277,149, which is 0.4% lower than the Georgia average.
 The home price to income ratio compares the median home prices to the median household income.
-In Harlem, the home price to income ratio is 3.4, which is 13.3% higher than the Georgia average.
+In Harlem, the home price to income ratio is 4, which is 8.1% higher than the Georgia average.